 P3/ H3 pilots may fly with an official USHPA observer that is familiar with the site.

-While the site is still in a provisional phase, pilots must first coordinate with the site director and Sugarbush Mountain Ops before flying.
+pilots must first coordinate with the site director and Sugarbush Mountain Ops before flying.

 Sugarbush is a high mountain site with complex valleys and the associated venturi, rotor, and strong thermals.
 If there are thermals present there is typically significant sink, which can make it difficult to get to the LZ.
 The LZ is down in a hole, adjacent to the thermal generators.
 If possible, the preferred LZ is cross-country, over the back where there are abundant large fields.
 This site should only be flown by confident, experienced pilots when the weather is ideal.